 There is a difference of opinion about how much cleaning is necessary before painting drywall.
 Some state that you should vacuum up every bit of dust, while others prefer to leave a light coating on the drywall, claiming that the dust will bind with your primer and paint to provide the best surface finish.

 Now you're finally ready to apply water- or oil-based wall paint in the color of your choice.
 Matte is best, because it will not expose any roughness or irregularity in your sheetrock as glossy paint tends to do.
-Sand your primer and clean off the dust (or not, according to your inclination, as per the discussion above).
+Sand your primer and clean off the dust (or possibly not, as per the discussion above).
 Roll the paint onto the drywall, keeping up a steady, even motion and ensuring that all gaps are filled.
 Cut in the angles with a brush.
-Once again, let your handiwork dry for four hours before sanding the surface and applying a second coat of paint.
-Finish up with another four-hour drying period.
+Once again, let your handiwork dry for 4 hours before sanding the surface and applying a second coat of paint.
+Finish up with another 4-hour drying period.

 Laura Firszt writes for networx.com.